DrupalizeMe/drupal_user_guide/auto_screenshots/README.txt

 MORE DETAILS FOR THE CURIOUS
 ----------------------------

 You can look at the output before you make screen shots.
-In the test results page, there are links that say "Screen shot output", and below each one is a line like:
+In the test results, there are lines like:

 SCREENSHOT filename.png http://example.com/long_url_here

 The file name in this line is the image file that will be created by the script.
-The URL is the URL of the "Screen shot output" link from the line above.
+The URL is the HTML for making the image.

-The Greasemonkey script finds these SCREENSHOT lines in the output, and parses them (along with the information you entered in the form) to make the screen shot script.

 For developers...
 The screen shot output is generated by a custom method in the UserGuideDemoTest class called setUpScreenShot().
-It generates a clean output file (without the headers that are usually on a drupalGet()), as well as the SCREENSHOT line for the Greasemonkey script to parse.
+It generates a clean output file (without the headers that are usually on a drupalGet()), as well as the SCREENSHOT line.

 Also, the code that generates each screenshot adds JavaScript commands to each page's HTML output, which do things like clicking buttons, opening up vertical